10 Questions To Ask Your Mortgage Broker

 • Some look at deals from a limited list of preferred lenders.

-• Some check the whole market for the widest range of products.
+• Some check the whole market for the most comprehensive range of products.

-It’s important to note that, while whole-of-market brokers have access to a panel of lenders who represent each sector of the mortgage market, this does not necessarily mean they compare deals from every single UK lender.
+It’s important to note that while whole-of-market brokers have access to a panel of lenders who represent each mortgage market sector, this does not necessarily mean they compare deals from every single UK lender.

 3) How do you charge for your services?

-Mortgage brokers will either charge the borrower a fee, work on a commission basis (meaning you won’t be charged, but the broker will receive a cut from your chosen lender), or a combination of the two.
+Mortgage brokers will either charge the borrower a fee, work on a commission basis (meaning you won’t be charged, but the broker will receive a cut from your chosen lender), or combine the two.

-Some advisors have their own special terms, such as charging a fee for your first mortgage, but agreeing to arrange any subsequent mortgages or remortgages free of charge.
+Some advisors have special terms, such as charging a fee for your first mortgage but agreeing to arrange any subsequent mortgages or remortgages free of charge.

-Even if you are charged a fee for receiving assistance from a mortgage broker or advisor, anything you do pay is likely to be nominal considering how much money and time you’ll save in the long run.
+Even if you are charged a fee for assistance from a mortgage broker or advisor, anything you pay might be good value, considering how much money and time you could save in the long run.

-When you take out a mortgage you must choose how you are going to repay it.
+When you take out a mortgage, you must choose how to repay it.

-With repayment mortgages you pay both mortgage interest and some of the loan itself each month, until the term end when you will have repaid the entire debt.
+With repayment mortgages, you pay both mortgage interest and some of the loan itself each month until the term ends, at which point you will have repaid the entire debt.

-With interest-only mortgages, you only pay back the interest owed so monthly payments are lower, but you will owe the whole capital at the end of term.
+With interest-only mortgages, you pay back only the interest owed, so monthly payments are lower, but you will owe the whole capital at the end of the term.

-It’s also worth asking your advisor about the other products on offer, such as cashbackoffset or flexible mortgages.
-They can also advise whether a fixed, standard variable or tracker rate is most suitable for your circumstances.
+It’s also worth asking your advisor about other products, such as cashbackoffset or flexible mortgages.
+They can advise whether a fixed, standard variable or tracker rate suits your circumstances.

 Many mortgage offers are made at a cheaper “incentive rate”, typically between two to five years.
-After which time, many lenders move you onto their standard variable rate (SVR).
+After this time, many lenders move you onto their standard variable rate (SVR).

-If the interest rate offered is below the lender’s usual SVR, it’s important to understand the consequences of what will happen when this period is up so you know whether it’s an affordable long-term option.
+Suppose the interest rate offered is below the lender’s usual SVR.
+In that case, it’s essential to understand the consequences when this period is up so you can determine whether it’s an affordable long-term option.

-Some providers will allow you to “fix” your deal for longer when the incentive period comes to an end, whilst others will stipulate that you have to revert to their SVR.
+Some providers will allow you to “fix” your deal for longer when the incentive period ends, while others stipulate that you must revert to their SVR.
 You can ask a broker to check the small print before you commit.

 6) How much can I borrow?

-Your credit score is another key factor that will impact how favourably lenders look at you.
-If you have clean credit you’re likely to be in a stronger position – although it is still possible to arrange a mortgage if you have a history of bad credit.
+Your credit score is another key factor impacting how favourably lenders look at you.
+If you have clean credit, you’re likely to be in a stronger position – although it is still possible to arrange a mortgage if you have a history of bad credit.

-If you can’t borrow as much as you would like, you could wait and save a larger deposit, or adjust your property search criteria – a broker will be able to advise you on the best plan of action for your situation.
+If you can’t borrow as much as you would like, you could wait and save a larger deposit or adjust your property search criteria—a broker can advise you on the best action plan for your situation.

 Key Question

 One of the key questions to ask a broker is how much you’re eligible to borrow for a mortgage.
-Nowadays, lenders don’t base their decision on your income alone – you will be subject to more intensive affordability checks.
+Nowadays, lenders don’t base their decision on your income alone – you will be subject to extensive affordability checks.

 7) How much deposit do I need?

-All lenders have different deposit requirements, but as a rough guide 85% – 90% loan to value (LTV) is the norm for a residential property – although an increasing number now accept 5% deposits, subject to your other circumstances.
+All lenders have different deposit requirements, but as a rough guide, 85% – 90% loan to value (LTV) is the norm for residential property.
+However, an increasing number now accept 5% deposits, subject to your other circumstances.

 That being said, the more you can put down as a deposit, the better the deals your mortgage advisor will be able to find you.
-This is because the greater financial commitment you demonstrate, the more trust is instilled in lenders.
+The greater your financial commitment, the more trust is instilled in lenders.

 8) How much will I be paying in fees?

-All providers charge mortgage arrangement fees, the cost of which completely varies by lender but is usually between £1,000 – £2,000.
+Most providers charge mortgage arrangement fees, which vary by lender but are usually between £1,000 and £2,000.
 You can ask your advisor what to expect from your selected lender.

-There are other costs too, such as mortgage valuation fees, surveys, and sometimes account and booking fees.
-Many providers also have early repayment charges (ERCs) and some impose exit fees.
+Other costs include mortgage valuation fees, surveys, and sometimes account and booking fees.
+Many providers also charge early repayment charges (ERCs) and impose exit fees.

-Be sure to ask your broker to check the contracts carefully and calculate the total of all potential costs you may incur so there aren’t any nasty surprises later down the line.
+Be sure to ask your broker to check the contracts carefully and calculate all potential costs you may incur so there aren’t any nasty surprises later on.

 9) Is the mortgage transferable if I move to another property?

-If you’re taking out a long term fixed, capped or discounted mortgage, or if the redemption penalties last for a long period of time, then it’s particularly important to find out what would happen if you want to move house.
+If you’re taking out a long-term fixed, capped, or discounted mortgage or if the redemption penalties last for a long period of time, it’s particularly important to find out what will happen if you want to move house.

-Nowadays, many lenders make their mortgages portable, which means that you can transfer the mortgage on the same terms and conditions to a different property if you decide to move.
+Nowadays, many lenders make their mortgages portable, meaning you can transfer the mortgage on the same terms and conditions to a different property if you decide to move.

-If you start working with a broker, you can ask any other questions that will give you added peace of mind with your home purchase.
-And as mortgage brokers are financial advisors, they are also qualified to advise on related financial matters.
+If you start working with a broker, you can ask any other questions to give you added peace of mind with your home purchase.
+As mortgage brokers are financial advisors, they are also qualified to advise on related financial matters.

-Insurance is a key area that’s closely related to mortgages so if you need advice on health insurance, life insuranceincome protection or any other products, your mortgage broker should be more than happy to oblige.
+Insurance is a key area closely related to mortgages.
+If you need advice on health insurance, life insuranceincome protection, or any other products, your mortgage broker should be more than happy to oblige.

 Maximise the amount you can borrow with help from a specialist broker